Aryathel/Hackathon2020/README.md

 # Our Journey
 Over the course of the 36 hour period, we worked together as a full stack development team to build a website groundwork, both front and back end, as well as a Googe Home Mini application and a Python webhook server.

+1. The start of our adventure was with establishing a connection too the GraphQL API provided by Fly.me and seeing what we were provided with.
+  1. None of our members had used GraphQL previously, so it was quite the adventure figuring out how to configure requests properly.

+2. Once we had figured out how